leejennie/CS510_Final_Project/README.md

 This is a webpage the displays some of the most popular foods/restaurants in Portland, Oregon.

-Inspiration for this website was inspired by Yelp.
+Inspiration for this website comes from Yelp.

 The wesite can be found here: https://leejennie.github.io/project.html